Cristiano Ronaldo signs two-and-a-half-year contract with Saudi’s Al-Nassr: Report

 History in the making.
 This is a signing that will not only inspire our club to achieve even greater success but inspire our league, our nation and future generations, boys and girls to be the best version of themselves.
 Welcome @Cristiano to your new home @AlNassrFC pic.twitter.com/oan7nu8NWC— AlNassr FC (@AlNassrFC_EN) December 30, 2022

-Al-Nassr, which is at the top 2 of the Saudi Pro League table, plan to announce the deal after Saturday's game against Al-Khaleej.
+Al-Nassr, which is at the top 2 of the Saudi Pro League table, plans to announce the deal after Saturday's game against Al-Khaleej.

 According to reports, the contract is expected to last two-and-a-half years and will expire on June 2025.

-CBS reported that Ronaldo has already finished major necessary medical procedures before sighing his contract, while the second set of tests are expected to take place next week.
+CBS reported that Ronaldo has already finished major necessary medical procedures before signing his contract, while the second set of tests are expected to take place next week.

 The news of the transfer of the five-time Ballon d’Or winner comes after a disappointing 2022 World Cup, which saw the side benching him for the quarterfinal against Morocco.
 He was also not played during the side’s Round 16 game against Switzerland.